Move Over Probiotics. Synbiotics Are the Gut Supplement You Need

 You’ve heard of probiotics — the gut-boosting microorganisms found in yogurt, kefir, sauerkraut and other fermented foods.
 Probiotics are also another name for the beneficial bacteria found in your digestive tract.
 You may also know about prebiotics, a type of fiber in foods like asparagus and artichokes that feed those healthy organisms.

 What you probably haven’t heard of, though, are synbiotics — supplements that contain both probiotics and prebiotics, and they’re destined to be the next big thing in gut health.
-Synbiotics help deliver probiotics to your gut intact by giving those gut-nourishing bacteria the fuel they need flourish.
-That’s important, because some research suggests that probiotics don’t always survive the trip, and all that money spend on pricey supplements is essentially flushed down the drain.[1]
+Synbiotics help deliver probiotics to your gut intact by giving those gut-nourishing bacteria the fuel they need to flourish.
+That’s important, because research suggests that probiotics don’t always survive the trip.[1]
 Read on to learn about this buzzy new -biotic, and how it could be the answer to an ailing gut.

 What does your gut microbiome do?